Hessian in the spinfoam models with cosmological constant

 \subsection{Metaplectic group}

-We will now focus on the case when the integral kernel emerges from the metaplectic transformation of the quantum states.
-Our goal is to give a realization of $\chi_U$ defined in Sec.\ref{sec:integral kernel}, leading to a corresponding version of Proposition \ref{lm:U-asym} ({\it r.f.} Proposition \ref{prop:clean-o}).
+We will now focus on the case when the integral kernel emerges from a metaplectic transformation.
+Our goal is to give a realization of $\chi_U$ defined in Section \ref{sec:integral kernel}, leading to a corresponding version of Proposition \ref{lm:U-asym} ({\it r.f.} Proposition \ref{prop:clean-o}).

 In quantum theory, the space of affine operators is very important.
 For $v=(\form{w},\vec{u})$ and $a\in \R$ we consider a symmetric operator,

 where $\hat{q}^i$ denotes multiplication by $q^i$.
 In our convention, the Planck constant is $\hbar=\f{2\pi}{k}$.